OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Study 2: Using Generative AI Probes to Achieve Learning Goals for OSINT Investigation

 Participants iterated on recommendations by refining them through a feedback loop.
 P3 described the process as ``using ChatGPT to create specific recommendations based on vulnerabilities and then simulating client feedback to further improve the recommendations.''
 They also wanted outputs to have severity ratings for vulnerabilities.

 Participants found that using ChatGPT to simulate client feedback was particularly useful in preparing for client interactions.
 P1 emphasized that iterative feedback from ChatGPT helped in making the recommendations more actionable and better tailored to client needs.
 However, P4 observed that the iterative process was often limited to removing, or reformatting content rather than delving into more detailed analysis.
 Participants also worried about privacy issues in involving the AI at this final stage, when security flaws were at their most distilled and contextualized.
-Some suggested that turning off chat history or using personal chat configurations could enhance privacy during the iterative process of sharing sensitive information like vulnerabilities.